A planned gift today will advance the health, dignity, and rights of women and girls around the world for generations to come.

 Wills and Living Trusts Retirement Plans and IRAs Life Insurance

-1. Contact us for more information about Friends of UNFPA’s Legacy Society and Planned Giving options by completing the form or calling Jennifer Munz, Director of Major and Individual Giving at (646) 649-9106.
+1. Contact us for more information about Friends of UNFPA’s Legacy Society and Planned Giving options by contacting Sarah Weatherley, Major and Planned Giving Officer, at (646) 481-0834 or SWeatherley@FriendsofUNFPA.org.

 2. Seek the advice of your financial or legal advisor.